 In "Mayoi Jiangshi," Koyomi gets pissed when Shinobu squees over how cute his 7-year-old self is.
 A few minutes later, he does the exact same thing upon seeing 7-year-old Tsubasa.

 Improvised Weapon: Hitagi Senjogahara keeps several pencil, rulers, scissors staplers and a box cutters in her skirt and uses all them at once.

 I Want My Beloved to Be Happy: In "Nadeko Snake"...sort of.
 More like, "I want my beloved to be happy, but since you don't want him I'll curse you to death for his sake."

 Hanekawa attempts to do this when faced with Koyomi's relationship with Senjougahara.
 Her Superpowered Evil Side objects.

 Each book is named "Blank-monogatari".
 Occasionally they form puns.

-Every story is named "[the afflicted's given name] [whatever monster is involved]," i.e. "Hitagi Crab," "Mayoi Snail," et cetera.
-The details are off for a few of the monsters in the titles (in the cases of "Mayoi Snail" and "Tsukihi Phoenix", Mayoi and Tsukihi are the eponymous monsters, and "Suruga Monkey" isn't actually about a monkey at all) and there are exceptions for the second word even being a monster, such as "Tsubasa Family" (although it does makes one wonder) and "Hitagi End".
+Every story is named "[focus character's given name] [whatever monster is involved]," i.e. "Hitagi Crab," "Mayoi Snail," et cetera.
+The details are off for a few of the monsters in the titles (for example, in the cases of "Mayoi Snail" and "Tsukihi Phoenix", Mayoi and Tsukihi are the eponymous monsters, and "Suruga Monkey" isn't actually about a monkey at all) and there are exceptions for the second word even being a monster, such as "Tsubasa Family" (although it does make one wonder) and "Hitagi End".